top of page

 Some commercial feeds and supplements contain added sodium, but it is often not in sufficient levels and can vary greatly from product to product, so be sure to check the label.
 Luckily, an inexpensive and readily available source of sodium chloride exists- SALT!
 Regular table salt or sodium chloride is approximately 61 percent chloride and 39 percent sodium.
 2 tablespoons (1 ounce) of table salt will provide 10g of sodium and meet your horse’s daily sodium requirement.

 There are many different types and forms of salt on the market today, including many creatively marketed products for horses.
-If your horse strongly prefers a particular brand/type of salt, it may be a good choice but be sure to check the label.
-Regardless of the product you chose, salt in loose form is best.
+If your horse strongly prefers a particular brand/type of salt, it may be a good choice, but be sure to check the label.
+Regardless of the product you choose, salt in loose form is best.
 Studies have shown that horses will not adequately lick sufficient daily levels of salt on a long-term basis from salt blocks, particularly in cold weather.
 Most horses find salt very palatable and will readily consume salt top-dressed over their feed.

 References: